-If you need for some reason to disable the monitoring, pass the -no-monitor option.
+If you need for some reason to disable the monitoring, pass the -no-trace option.

-3.4 Describing a run
+3.4 Adding a description to a run

 Sometimes, you might want to compare identical state of your code.
-In such cases, relying only on the scm references and the run date of the session is not sufficient.
-For that, pytest-monitor can assist you by tagging your session using description and tags.
+In such cases, relying only on the scm references and the run date of the session.
+For that, pytest-monitor can assist you by adding a description field to your session.
+Setting a description is as simple as this: